 This one in the images that we recommend is called the LeadNovo Audio Video Capture Card (found here on Amazon).
 This will help you watch your Fire TV without an HDMI Input on your computer or worrying about the HDCP 2.2 compatibility.
 The audio-video capture card essentially takes the input signals from your Firestick, strips it of the HDCP encryption protocol, and then routes it through to your PC using a normal USB Port.

 This will also strip the audio if you’d like to plug an external speaker or headphones straight into the device.

 How To Connect Your Firestick To A Laptop

 What if you don’t have a desktop PC and you want to use your laptop?
 It is possible to learn how to connect a firestick to a laptop.
 Your process will be the same as the previous section.

-Again, the best possible way to go is using your web browser to login to your favorite subscriptions, bookmark them, and push play after selecting the fullscreen option.
-If that does not work out for you, you can use the LeadNovo Audio Video Capture Card (the link is just above this section) to connect it with your laptop.
+Again, the best possible way to go is to use your web browser to log in to your favorite subscriptions, bookmark them, and push play after selecting the fullscreen option.
+If that does not work out for you, you can use the LeadNovo Audio Video Capture Card (the link is just above this section) to connect it to your laptop.

 Once you set it up, the LeadNovo Audio Video Capture Card will strip the HDMI signals from the Firestick, remove the HDCP encryption, and route the signals to your laptop through the USB 3.0 connection.

-If you want to mirror your laptop to you television using your firestick, that is what we’ll be covering in the next section.
+If you want to mirror your laptop to your television using your firestick, that is what we’ll be covering in the next section.